 3.1.
 Quick Reference¶

 This is a quick reference, come back to this when you want to turn in your work.
 We’ll go over a detailed explanation later.

 Do this whenever you are done with a session of programming:

-Open "git bash" on Windows, or "terminal" on MacOS.
+Open either the “command prompt” on Windows, or “terminal” on MacOS.

-cd mydirectorynamewhere the name of the directory will be the same as the name of your repository on BitBucket.
+cd OneDrive.
 You can usually type in the first few letters and hit <tab> to fill in the rest of the directory name.

 git add *

 git commit -m "Work on lab 1"Update the comment between the quotes to whatever you did.

 If you get an error while pushing, see What If You Can’t Push?